 top of page

-We also developed the “floating corner,” a 50-ft cantilever truss and a 120-ft main transfer truss system that supports the weight of the entire building at its southwest corner.
-This upper-level corner - supported without any columns or walls - allows trucks access into the building on the lower level.
+A standout feature of the design is the "floating corner" a 50-foot cantilever truss and a 120-foot main transfer truss system that supports the building's southwest corner without any columns or walls.
+This innovative design allows for unobstructed truck access to the building's lower level.

 “A truly innovative, creative solution to program requirements that shows advances in the use of structural steel.”